LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves is determined.

 For both sensors, the deviation is less than *1%* over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
 With the *TLV493D* the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
-The previously performed *Background-Noise* characterisation in chapter \ref{sensor-characterisation-background-noise} is explained that the linearity deviation is due to the sensitivity of the sensor.
+The previously performed *Background Noise* characterisation in chapter \ref{sensor-characterisation-background-noise} is explained that the linearity deviation is due to the sensitivity of the sensor.

 In general, the measured values correspond to the data sheet specifications of both sensors, which specify a value of *5%*.
 It is also feasible to calculate these small deviations using curve fitting methods.
 Suitable functions are implemented in the library.

 ## Sensor Characterisation: Temperature Sensitivity

 The temperature sensitivity of magnetic field sensors describes how sensitively the sensors output is sensitive to temperature changes.
 It is important to ensure that temperature fluctuations do not affect measurement accuracy.
-A low temperature sensitivity reduces errors due to temperature changes.
+A low temperature sensitivity reduces errors due to temperature changes [@J21].
 An accurate temperature sensitivity characteristic is therefore crucial for subsequent precise magnetic field measurements.

 %%Sensor_evaluation_setup_for_temperature_sensitivity_measurements.png%%